petermg/TheOcularMigraineMCP/README.md

 * Restore game backups directly from the headset backup folder.
 * Modify detailed recording settings such as bitrate, resolution, frame rate, rendering area, recording eye, with the option to save them to a custom recording profile which can be loaded for recording different applications and games.
 * Invoke recording with STEREO AUDIO on the Quest 2 and Quest 3 (maybe Quest Pro?)!
-* Video Editing!
+* Video Editing.
 Because the Quest notoriously has problems with out of sync audio in it's recordings, you can adjust the audio offset and speed/tempo (streching or compressiong the audio) along with the start and end trimming of your video.
 * Inject 3D metadata into your 3D recorded video making it ready to upload to YouTube.
 * Set redirect/shortcut apps to launch apps from UNKNOWN SOURCES via the main menu so you don't have to go into the UNKNOWN SOURCES section.
 * Set Start Up application, for example to launch a third party launcher upon reboot.
 On my Quest 3 I have my start up app set to Lightning Launcher.